Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

    * nginx.service
    * activemq.service
    * postgresql-`version`.service (where `version` is 11 for ACS 6.2.N and 13 for ACS 7.x)

-2. Remove the following yum packages:
+2. Remove the following packages:
    * ImageMagick
    * libreoffice
    * nginx
    * postgresql

 3. Remove the following folders:
    * /opt/apache-activemq-`version`
    * /opt/apache-tomcat-`version`